Could we see the vampire prince return to his realm? Rumours of a Luke Evans’ Dracula Untold 2 movie (a sequel to the 2014 film) have been stirring.

 Now that the franchise has no relation to the rest of the cancelled cinematic universe, a Dracula Untold 2 doesn’t sound all that unlikely, that is if Legendary Pictures can somehow acquire the film’s rights from Universal.

 Since Universal distributed the original flick, any possible Dracula Untold sequel would have to be released on Peacock, since Universal has agreed to release all of its future films exclusively on said platform.
 Despite the warm fan reception that Dracula Untold garnered in its stay on Netflix, it seems like the dreams for a continuation to this Dracula story have got a stake directly in its heart.

 For now, fans can watch the original Dracula Untold on Netflix, as the movie remains available to stream on many territories.
-If you’ve never watched the flick, definitely give it a chance: at least it’s not as dull as Tom Cruise’s The Mummy, and that’s saying a lot.
+If you’ve never watched the flick, definitely give it a chance: at least it’s not as dull as The Mummy (to no fault of The Mummy director Alex Kurtzman), and that’s saying a lot.

 RELATED: Real Steel 2: Hugh Jackman Sequel Still Has A Fighting Chance

 There has been no official announcement regarding the release of Dracula Untold Part 2.
 While the film ended on a cliffhanger, suggesting that there could be a sequel, plans for a follow-up have been put on hold indefinitely.
 After the film’s release, Universal Pictures decided to reboot their classic monster franchise, and Dracula Untold was retroactively made non-canon.
 The studio instead released The Mummy in 2017, which was intended to launch a new shared universe of monster movies known as the Dark Universe.
 However, after The Mummy was also poorly received, plans for the Dark Universe were scrapped, and Universal decided to take a more individualized approach to their monster movies.